fieldtrip/website/workshop/leuven2019.md

-## Solving the EEG forward problem
+#Creating a head model

 ## Introduction

-The aim of this tutorial is to solve the EEG forward problem using the numerical methods the Boundary Element Method (BEM).
+The aim of this tutorial is to create a head model of an adolescent with the numerical method of the Boundary Element Method (BEM), and if as an additional task with the Finite Element Method (FEM).
+The
+[John E. Richards Lab]((https://jerlab.sc.edu)) provided us with an example MRI which is based of the averaged of several MRIs from 14 year old subjects.

 ## Background